 Daly City Ordinance Number 992 requires an owner of residential property of two units or less to obtain a 3R report prior to entering into an agreement of sale.

-* Only permits issued after January 1989 will be listed on the 3R.
-Permits issued prior to that date are available and may be viewed in the Building Division offices in City Hall.
+*Only permits issued after January 1989 will be listed on the 3R.
+Permits history prior to 1989 may be viewed in the Building Division offices in City Hall.

 FREQUENTLY ASKED QUESTIONS